-This Contract is made as of the day of , 2019, by and between Palm Beach County, a Political Subdivision of the State of Florida, by and through its Board of Commissioners, hereinafter referred to as the COUNTY, and Digital Vibez, Inc., a not-for-profit corporation authorized to do business in the State of Florida, hereinafter referred to as the AGENCY, whose Federal I.D. is 46-5032425.
+This Contract is made as of by and between Palm Beach County, a Political Subdivision of the State of Florida, by and through its Board of Commissioners, hereinafter referred to as the COUNTY, and Digital Vibez, a not-for-profit corporation authorized to do business in the State of Florida, hereinafter referred to as the AGENCY, whose Federal I.D. is 46-5032425.